Office of Open Learning

 Instructors: Nobuko Fujita

-Note: This is NOT a self-paced course, but a mentor-directed course with no set schedule.
-The instructor is the coordinator, not necessarily the mentor for your project.
+Note: This is NOT a self-paced course, but a course with no set schedule.
+The instructor is the coordinator, not necessarily the facilitator for your project.

 Prerequisite: Completion of